aha-project/aha-project.github.io/_posts/2019-10-23-AHA-CaseStudy1.md

 tags: AHA-GUI CaseStudy
 ---

-This document is a simpele example and/or case study of how to use AHA-GUI to aid in reducing attack surface of a scanned host.
+This document is a simple example and/or case study of how to use AHA-GUI to aid in reducing attack surface of a scanned host.

 Understanding attack surface is a key in reducing system complexity and exploitability.
 In combination with standard attack surface reduction techniques, AHA-Project tools can help identify, understand, and reduce attack surface.